Here is the simplified story system.

 Have a great day,

-Also would you consider signing up to my email because you’re a legend.
+Also would you mind signing up to my email because you’re a legend.